colincoghill/oasisqe/docs/ROADMAP.md

 Focus:   Integration with external auth/enrolment information.
 User account/class management.

 Install:
- * Configurable login page
- * Use Apache web server for auth
-    - What do we do with default accounts

  * Enrol in (open) course
  * Better error checking or handling of permissions on log file & cache

 Testing:
  * Test visibility of topics/questions to unenrolled but valid accounts.
- * Check stats are correct when starting from empty db.

 Documentation